gabeklein/expressive-mvc/README.md

 ### 🎮 Level 3 Complete!

 > Here we've learned how to make state _accessible_, in more ways than one.
-Now with these tools we are able to tackle the more advanced connectivity.
-We'll next get into _ecosystems_ and how to split behavior into simple, often-reusable chunks and hook <sup>(pun intended)</sup> them together.
+Now with these tools we're able to tackle more advanced connectivity.
+Next we'll get into _ecosystems_ and how to split behavior into simple, often-reusable chunks and hook <sup>(pun intended)</sup> them together.

 <br/>
 <h1 id="composing-section">Composing Models</h1>

 Ultimately the purpose of Models, and be that classes in-general, is to compartmentalize logic.
-This makes code clear and behavior easy to duplicate.
+This makes code clear and easy to duplicate.
 Ideally, we want controllers to be really good at one thing, and to cooperate with other systems as complexity grows.

 > **This** is how we'll build better performing, easier to work on applications.

-In broad strokes, here are some of the ways to setup mutliple states to work together:
+In broad strokes, here are some of the ways to set mutliple states up, to work together:
 <br/><br/>

 <h2 id="concept-compose">Simple Composition</h2>